Best Online Trading Communities

-Some brokers offer social trading features and forums where traders can learn and discuss trading.
-These are the top brokers for traders looking for a community:
+Some online brokers offer social feeds, forums and networks where traders can learn and discuss trading.
+After joining, reading through and sometimes posting, these are the top platforms for traders looking to join a community:

 -